albertito/libfiu/doc/guide.rst

 Check libfiu's manpage for more details about the API.

-Using the Python bindings, you can also write and/or control your tests using Python.
+If you prefer to avoid writing the test code in C, you can use the Python bindings, and/or the *fiu-run* and *fiu-ctrl* utilities.